sasvirco/msdnsjs/README.md

 A simple rest api wrapper for dnscmd /recordadd and /recorddelete command with ssl and authentication support

 #Install
 First install nodejs.
-Than either clone the repo or download the zip file and unpazk.
+Than either clone the repo or download the zip file and unpack.
 ```
 git clone https://github.hpe.com/alexander-jelyazkov/msdnsjs.git